AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * **Automation** is better with AbsInt and SymExe/BMC

   - Proof incurs the cost of writing specification of functions
+|
 * **Precision** is better with SymExe/BMC and Proof

   - Automatic provers are **more powerful** than abstract domains
   - SymExe/BMC explore infinitely many traces

     + Limit the exploration to a subset of traces
+|
 * **Soundness** is better with AbsInt and Proof

   - Soundness is not missing alarms (aka :dfn:`false negatives`)
   - AbsInt may cause false alarms (aka :dfn:`false positives`)
-  - Sound handing of loops and recursion in AbsInt and Proof
+  - Sound handling of loops and recursion in AbsInt and Proof

 ---------------------------------------------
 Capabilities of Static Analysis of Programs